inasafe/inasafe-doc/docs/source/training/socialisation/other-hazards.rst

 .. image:: /static/training/socialisation/070_people_scale.*
    :align: center

 ..
-Note: Notice the difference between the first **people** layer and the other 2 people,
-    the second one has a source of *AsiaPop rescaled 1km2*, the third *AsiaPop rescaled 5km2*
+Note:: Notice the difference between the first **people** layer and the other 2 people, the second one has a source of *AsiaPop rescaled 1km2*, the third *AsiaPop rescaled 5km2*

 30. Make sure the only **people** checked is Source= AsiaPop
 31. In the **How many** drop box pick the top **people**.
 32. :guilabel:`Run` |project_name|